ariesdimasy/ariesdimasy/README.md

 - 👋 Hi, I’m @ariesdimasy
-- 👀 I’m interested in mobile app development
+- 👀 I’m interested in mobile app development using flutter
-- 🌱 I’m currently learning django framework
+- 🌱 I’m currently learning golang and nest js
 - 📫 How to reach me

 <!---